coder/docs/admin/environment-management/ssh-access.md

    option](https://coder.com/docs/environments/cvms) enabled

 > If Coder detects a running TCP server on port 22, it will forward incoming SSH
 > traffic to this server.
+This means that environments should not run
+> a TCP server on port 22 unless it can properly handle incoming SSH traffic.

 At startup, Coder injects the user's SSH key into `~/authorized_keys` inside your environment to facilitate authentication with OpenSSH.
 For the best